 - China (very loose)

-May not be a surprise to most of you to see China at the bottom.
-But what I did find surprising is how closely Canada's pet food manufacturing practices resemble the looseness of those in China rather than the USA.
+This may not be a surprise to most of you to see China at the bottom.
+But what we did find surprising is how closely Canada's pet food manufacturing practices resemble the looseness of those in China rather than the USA.
 Here's everything you must know.

 USA vs Europe vs Canada vs China